smycynek/oh-snap/README.md

 2. Condense some repetitive code around iteration and highlight/erase.

+3. Consider storing currently selected snap point(s) to allow for more efficient erasing of highlights when the mouse moves out of range.

 ## Future features

 1. Support drawing new lines and rubber-banding endpoints to snap-points.